morind/cityzendata.github.io/_posts/2015-03-25-recognize_activity_accelerometer.md

 The features extraction step is pretty long, because you need to test and experiment to find the best features as possible.

-We also have to prepare the data before you compute the features and push them on the Cityzen Data platform.
+We also have to prepare the data before we compute the features and push them on the Cityzen Data platform.
 And it can be long too.

-To finish if you are using Spark in your developments, it can be useful to use the Spark component called MLlib which provide a lot of common Machine Learning algorithms.
+To finish if you are using Spark in your developments, it can be useful to use the Spark component called MLlib which provides a lot of common Machine Learning algorithms.